AChase1/gflownet_poc/README.md

 ### How To Use

 **Prerequisites:**
-- Clone this repository to your loca
+- Clone this repository to your local machine
 - Download Docker Desktop, if you don't have it already (you can download the application [here](https://docs.docker.com/desktop/))

 **Steps to Run:**
 1. Make sure the Docker Desktop application is open and runnning
 2. Navigate to the cloned repository's folder in your terminal
-3. Enter the command `docker compuse up`
+3. Enter the command `docker compose up`

 **Trouble running docker?
 No problem, follow the steps below:**
 1. Navigate to the cloned repository's folder in your terminal